-Biotic stresses, such as invasive weeds, animal pests, and disease spread are also influenced by temperature increases.
-Animal pests, weeds, and diseases, many of which are invasive, can cause large economic losses in production; invasive pests cost California agriculture \$3 billion annually, and nationwide, invasive weeds cost \$33 billion annually in agricultural losses (Bebber et al. 2013, Cal-IPC, CDFA, Pimental et al. 2000).
-Efforts to control nuisance species once they are established may substantially increase production costs.
-Climate change could increase uncertainty as to the efficacy of chemical pesticides and biocontrol methods (Cavagnaro et al. 2006).
-Many invasive species lack natural control mechanisms in their novel ranges, making climate a primary limiting factor in spread, establishment, and resulting impacts (Ziska and Dukes 2011).
+Temperature influences biotic stresses such as invasive weeds, animal pests, and disease spread.
+Animal pests, weeds, and diseases can cause large economic losses in production.
+Invasive pests cost California agriculture \$3 billion annually, and nationwide invasive weeds cost \$33 billion annually in agricultural losses (Bebber et al. 2013, Cal-IPC 2019, CDFA 2019, Pimental et al. 2000).
+Efforts to control nuisance species may substantially increase production costs.
+Climate change could affect the efficacy of chemical pesticides and biocontrol methods (Cavagnaro et al. 2006).
+Many invasive species lack natural control mechanisms in their novel ranges, making climate a primary limiting factor in spread, establishment, and impacts (Ziska and Dukes 2011).
 Weather extremes, precipitation, and carbon dioxide availability can affect distribution, invasibility, and agricultural impacts of invasive weeds, pathogens, and pests.
-Warming temperatures are likely to contribute most to invasive range expansion and damage (Ziska and Dukes 2011).
+Warming temperatures are likely to contribute most to invasive range expansion and damage (Ibid).
 Warming temperatures facilitate expansion of geographic ranges of weeds, pests, and diseases by increasing winter survival rates and number of degree days (degree days are conceptualized as number of days that are warm enough to positively affect pest and plant development; Cavagnaro et al. 2006, Bebber et al. 2013).
-There is an estimated poleward shift of crop pests and pathogens of almost 3 kilometers per year, keeping pace with climate change-driven temperature increases (Bebber et al. 2013).
+There is an estimated poleward shift of crop pests and pathogens of almost 1.7 miles per year, keeping pace with climate change-driven temperature increases (Bebber et al. 2013).
 Warmer temperatures also increase metabolism, which may augment pathogen and insect growth rates, herbivory rates, reproduction, and number of generations per year (Yamamura and Kiritani 1998, Pathak et al. 2018).
 Weed proliferation and success is particularly influenced by temperature; many of the biggest nuisance weeds in North American agriculture are from warm or tropical areas and could gain more advantage in competition with crops (Ziska and Dukes 2011).

-Pest pressure can interact with other components of climate change in ways that are difficult to predict.
-Elevated baseline stress from water quality degradation or excessive heat can make crops more susceptible to pests and pathogens (Mattson and Haack 1987), but droughts may also limit the spread of pathogens and infection rates (Huber et al. 1999).
+Pest pressure can interact with other effects of climate change in ways that are difficult to predict.
+Elevated baseline stress from water quality degradation or excessive heat can make crops more susceptible to pests and pathogens (Mattson and Haack 1987), but droughts can also limit the spread of pathogens and infection rates (Huber et al. 1999).
 Carbon dioxide abundance may also manifest in changes in leaf/tissue characteristics or defense compounds, thereby mediating plant-pathogen interactions in positive or negative ways (as reviewed by Ziska and Dukes 2011).
 Plant diseases may negate potential yield boons from carbon dioxide fertilization (Butterworth et al. 2010), but it is also possible that CO2-fertilized plants could better tolerate infections (Ziska and Dukes 2011).
 Consideration of holistic agroecosystem-wide shifts and new adaptation strategies will improve Delta agricultural resistance to pests, weeds, and disease.